When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 Though it’s common practice at larger companies, employers are not required to match contributions.

 A company has complete control over whether or not they do, since the match is a form of profit sharing.
-If your employer is not highly profitable or going through a tight financial situation, they may opt not to match the contributions.
+Doing so offers some benefits, and organizations that match employee contributions can deduct them from their taxable income up to a certain amount.
+But if your employer is not highly profitable or going through a tight financial situation, they may opt not to match the contributions.

 Whether or not your company offers a match, though, shouldn’t deter you from regularly adding money to your own 401(k).